vuejs/docs/src/about/faq.md

 ## What's the difference between Vue 2 and Vue 3? {#what-s-the-difference-between-vue-2-and-vue-3}

 Vue 3 is the current, latest major version of Vue.
-It contains new features that are not present in Vue 2, for example Teleport, Suspense, and multiple root elements per template.
-It also contains breaking changes that makes it incompatible with Vue 2.
+It contains new features that are not present in Vue 2, such as Teleport, Suspense, and multiple root elements per template.
+It also contains breaking changes that make it incompatible with Vue 2.
 Full details are documented in the [Vue 3 Migration Guide](https://v3-migration.vuejs.org/).

 Despite the differences, the majority of Vue APIs are shared between the two major versions, so most of your Vue 2 knowledge will continue to work in Vue 3.
 Notably, Composition API was originally a Vue-3-only feature, but has now been backported to Vue 2 and is available in [Vue 2.7](https://github.com/vuejs/vue/blob/main/CHANGELOG.md#270-2022-07-01).